Picture your dream kitchen. I bet it’s not filled with clutter.

 Make a cup of coffee or turn on some music to put yourself at ease.
 Clear space on the counters to set out items.

-Follow this six-step process to reclaim the heart of your home:
+Follow this six-step process to declutter your kitchen:

 1. Relocate Anything That Does Not Belong in the Kitchen